Live from the Southern Command in sunny South Florida.

 So we'll have to delay returning to the phones until the next hour, which is coming right around the bend.

-Just a brief obscene profit timeout here at the uh at the top.
+Just a brief obscene profit timeout here at the top, and we'll be right back.